EdgarJRobles/quetzal/translationz/README.md

-# About translating Dodo Workbench
+# About translating Quetzal Workbench

 > [!NOTE]
 > All commands **must** be run in `./translationz/` directory.